gumran/inspect/README.md

 ## Prompts
 The utils.py file contains the system message given to the LLM agent.
 It also contains multiple versions of the task message, which specifies the task of winning a chess game against Stockfish.
 Lastly, it contains the template for the message fed to the grader model.
 The grader model evaluates the LLM's responses.

-The main.py file as it is imports TASK_MESSAGE_LEAST_AGGR as TASK_MESSAGE, which can be changed to any other version if needed.
+The main.py file imports TASK_MESSAGE_LEAST_AGGR.
+It can be changed to any other version if needed.

 ## Run the script